-1. LONG TERM INCENTIVE PLAN (THE "LTIP")
+1. LONG TERM INCENTIVE PLAN (LTIP)

-On August 2, 2007, the Company adopted the Long Term Incentive Plan (LTIP).
+On August 2, 2007, the Company adopted the Long Term Incentive Plan (the "LTIP").
 Set out below is a summary of the principal rules of the LTIP for information purposes only and cannot be relied upon in substitution of the rules themselves.

 Eligible participants are employees in the Canaccord Genuity capital markets division of the Canaccord Group and senior operations and administration management employees of companies in the Group.
 The general terms of the LTIP are the same for each country but, because of jurisdictional differences, the plans are implemented in slightly different ways and there are separate plan texts for each of the United Kingdom and the United States and for elsewhere.
-For employees outside the United Kingdom and the United States (principally employees in Canada of Canaccord Genuity Corp.), a key employee benefit trust has been established, and the Company or Canaccord Genuity Corp. funds the trust with cash which is used by a trustee to purchase Common shares on the open market that will be held in trust by the trustee until restricted share units vest, or the Company issues Common shares from treasury to plan participants following vesting of restricted share units.
+For employees outside the United Kingdom and the United States (principally employees in Canada of Canaccord Genuity Corp.), a key employee benefit trust has been established, and the Company or Canaccord Genuity Corp. funds the trust with cash which is used by a trustee to purchase Common shares on the open market that will be held in trust by the trustee until restricted share units.
 For employees in the United States and the United Kingdom, at the time of each restricted share unit award, the Company allots Common shares and these shares are issued from treasury to plan participants following vesting of restricted share units.